 Scroll down to read details about our involvement in the community and click the file below for a printable one page reference guide for Community Involvement (Projects).

-The Charity Quilts group meets monthly to cut, sew, bind and tie lap quilts, baby quilts, and bed quilts for local organizations.
-Many of Guild members work for this group at home, preparing tops, sewing on binding, and tying or quilting the quilt.
-During 2021 over 200 quilts were donated!
+The Charity Quilts group meets the second Thursday of each month to cut, sew, bind and tie lap quilts, baby quilts, and bed quilts for local organizations.
+Many Guild members work for this group at home, preparing tops, sewing on binding, and tying or quilting the quilt.
+During 2022 over 200 quilts were donated!
 Below are some examples of organizations who have received quilts over the years.

 Beacon of Hope

 In Touch Adult Day Care

 Baby Quilt : 39” x 40” Toddler 45" x 50"